NBIS Long Put Strategy

 - What is a long put on NBIS?

 - A long put on NBIS is the long put strategy applied to NBIS (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With NBIS stock trading near $220.43, the strikes shown on this page are snapped to the nearest listed NBIS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NBIS stock at $273.22 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NBIS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NBIS long put max profit and max loss calculated?